ishrut/rotary-permutator/README.md

 ['z', 'z', 'z']
 ```

-Permutations from variants of an enum, the Default and Clone trait have to be implemented.
+Permutations from variants of an enum.
 ```rust
 use rotary_permutator::EnumRotor;